space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 - lists all completed orders with content including date/time modified, name of customer and total

-# Stepping Stone 3: Asynchronous Data / Concurrent Programming
+# Stepping Stone 3: Remote Data Through HTTP and Concurrent Programming
+Angular is a framework to assist in the development of dynamic GUIs that is ultimately run client-side.
+However, it is often the case that some data must be retrieved non-locally to be used in the frontend.
+Angular comes with

 # PUT IT ALL TOGETHER!